premsg1610/Nature-s-Basket-Clone/README.md

 # Project-Nature-s-Basket-
 Nature's Basket is an Indian grocery delivery chain of retail stores focused in gourmet food.
 It has a range of organic food, imported ingredients and exotic foods.
 The company is headquartered in Mumbai, India and has multiple stores in cities like Mumbai, Bengaluru, Pune and Kolkata.
-It was acquired by Spencer's Retail Ltd, a RP-Sanjiv Goenka Group company in May 2019 from the Godrej Group in an all-cash deal
+It was acquired by Spencer's Retail Ltd, a RP-Sanjiv Goenka Group company in May 2019 from the Godrej Group in an all-cash deal.

 # Details : 🔭
 Hi World !🌏
-We are students of Masai School from Web17 batch and we presenting our project,built in construct week of Unit2.
+We are students of Masai School from Web17 batch and we presenting our project, built during construct week of Unit-3.

- 🚀 This link for the same is here : https://tata-cliq-clone.netlify.app
+ 🚀 The link for the same is here : https://tata-cliq-clone.netlify.app

 # Our Team Members 👨‍💻